epfl-si/wp-ops/README.md

 - The Dockerfiles and build dependencies for all custom-made Docker images

-- Some Ansible code to manage state on-disk and inside the etcd store
+- Some Ansible code to manage state on-disk and inside the Kubernetes data store

 # Prerequisites and Tools